OpenRowingCommunity/c2bluetooth/docs/API.md

 ## Core API Concepts

-Many of these concepts are shared with the csafe-fitness dart library that was developed alongside this one.
+This library is built from a few core concepts, some of which are shared with the `csafe-fitness` library.
+These core concepts represent general groupings of classes that serve a particular purpose or abstract certain aspects of communicating with an erg.

+These concepts are roughly divided up into "external" (i.e. those that are part of the libraries public API) and "internal".
+If you are just using the library in your app, the external concepts should be all you need.
+Anyone looking to contribute to this library might find the "internal" concepts helpful

+### External Concepts
-### Data Objects
+#### Data Objects
 Data objects, like the WorkoutSummary class, are  essentially wrappers around data provided by the PM and allow the data to be accessed as an object by an application.

 Data objects are primarily one-way communication from a PM to your application.